Short and Caught: The ASX stocks investors are shorting right now

-Moving up the list is Queensland-based zinc producer New Century Resources (ASX:NCZ) which is now the 6th most shorted and has $53m in short interest.
+Moving up the list is Queensland-based zinc producer New Century Resources (ASX:NCZ) which is now the 6th most shorted and has 53 million shares shorted.
 Despite meeting its operational targets, zinc prices fell 9 per cent last year.

-Infant formula exporter Bubs Australia (ASX:BUB) also rose up the list to over $25m, a 50 per cent rise in the last month.
+Infant formula exporter Bubs Australia (ASX:BUB) also rose up the list to over 25 million, a 50 per cent rise in the last month.